There are tons of articles and podcasts out there screaming at you, How to Master Your habits with ADHD, or something similar.

 The big why or purpose is essential for us.
 There is no reward or hit that will sustain us without a larger purpose.
 A purpose bigger than just desire.

-I want to wear a size 4.
+I’d like to wear a size four like I did in college.
 But that is NOT a big why.
 It’s just a desire.
 So it probably will never happen.

 Small wins are tough to decipher.
-You can’t feel them day in and day out.
-And we like our rewards.
+You can’t feel them or measure them day in and day out.

 Options for building habits